- What Is SEO?

 The Wikipedia definition of LSI (Latent Semantic Indexing) is “…an indexing and retrieval method that uses a mathematical technique called singular value decomposition (SVD) to identify patterns in the relationships between the terms and concepts contained in an unstructured collection of text.”

-We know exactly how you feel.
+We know exactly how that feels.

 But the truth is that LSI is actually very straightforward – it’s how Google tries to understand how the words on a page relate to each other.